google/uncertainty-baselines/baselines/imagenet/README.md

 ## Metrics

-We define metrics specific to CIFAR below.
+We define metrics specific to ImageNet below.
 For general metrics, see [`baselines/`](https://github.com/google/edward2/tree/master/baselines).

 1. __cNLL/cA/cCE__.
 Negative-log-likelihood, accuracy, and calibration error on [ImageNet-C](https://arxiv.org/abs/1903.12261). `c` stands for corrupted.
 Results take the mean across corruption intensities and corruption types.
 2. __mCE__.
 Mean corruption error, which measures misclassification error across corruption intensities and corruption types on ImageNet-C. However, instead of taking the mean, it computes a weighted mean where weights are given by AlexNet's performance.